mattwarkentin/halo/README.md

 1. Each request function accepts a `token` argument which allows you to provide the token directly.
-This approach is overly verbose and is generally not recommended except for quick interactive uses.
+This approach is overly verbose and is generally not recommended as this requires you to supply your token for each request and the token may be stored in your `.Rhistory` and accidentally shared.

-2. Set the environment variable `HALODOTAPI_TOKEN`, and any API request will automatically bundle this token in the request for authentication.
-This package provides a function for setting the environment variable via `set_HaloDotAPI_token(token)`.
+2. Each `R` session, set the environment variable `HALODOTAPI_TOKEN`, and any API request will automatically bundle this token in the request for authentication.
+This package provides a function for setting the environment variable via `set_HaloDotAPI_token()`.
+    Calling `set_HaloDotAPI_token()` without any arguments will allow you to securely provide your token in a pop-up to avoid entering the token into the `R` terminal.

 3. Add your API token to your user-level `.Renviron` file so the token is always available during typical `R` sessions.
 All requesting